David-OConnor/pyflow/README.md

 ## Why add another Python manager?
 `Pipenv`, `Poetry`, and `Pyenv` address parts of Pyflow's *raison d'être*, but expose stumbling blocks that may frustrate new users, both when installing and using.
 Some reasons why this is different:

+- It behaves consistently regardless of how your system and Python installations are configured.

 - It automatically manages Python installations and environments.
 You specify a Python version in `pyproject.toml` (if ommitted, it asks), and ensures that version is used.